 - Installing an ice and water shield of at least three feet at the eaves of all heated roof decks (in conjunction with a metal drip edge or eavestarter) will greatly reduce the chances of a leak that could turn into an eventual ice dam.

-Thanks to years of experience, the teams at Roof Pro Plus are experts at safely removing and preventing ice dams.
+The experienced teams at Roof Pro Plus are experts at safely removing and preventing ice dams.
+We serve the following areas:

 We provide free ice dam removal estimates, so give us a call today at 1-888-677-7757!Contact Us